-I’m glad we can show you Puerto Williams in Chile – southernmost city in the world and a part of Tierra del Fuego, commonly known as “Land of Fire”.
+Let’s explore Puerto Williams, Chile with us – the southernmost city in the world and part of Tierra del Fuego, commonly known as “Land of Fire”.

-For anyone traveling to South America and would like to visit a unique place, this is it.
+For anyone travelling to South America and would like to visit a unique place, this is it.

-Let us show you Puerto Williams in Chile – southernmost city in the world.
+Puerto Williams, Chile – the southernmost city in the world

 The end of our travels on the South American continent was reached in the southernmost city in the world – Puerto Williams in Chile.
 Where else could we finish our journey from north to south?
 It was the perfect ending, even though it took some time to get there.

-After trekking in Torres del Paine national park we took a bus from Puerto Natales to Punta Arenas, and then taxi to the port Tres Puntes.
+After trekking in Torres del Paine National Park, we took a bus from Puerto Natales to Punta Arenas, and then a taxi to the port Tres Puntes.

-Our ferry tickets we booked two days in advance were already waiting for us.
-We were also given an itinerary with an approximate time of arrival and a list of all the glaciers we’ll see.
+The ferry tickets we booked two days in advance were already waiting for us.
+We were also given an itinerary with an approximate time of arrival to Puerto Williams and a list of all the glaciers we’ll see.
 Excitement levels were rising.

-The ferry started rocking from side to side and I was getting nauseous.
-What really helped was wearing my Seabands, seasickness left in a few minutes.
-And just when I thought I won’t get any sleep, the captain announced a slight change of the route due to bad weather conditions.
+But the ferry started rocking from side to side and I was getting nauseous.
+Luckily what helped me was wearing my sea bands, and the seasickness left in a few minutes.

 Glaciers and countless sea lions

-Michal woke me up in the morning and the first thing I saw were sea lions jumping and racing along the ferry.
-And from that moment watching sea lions became a thing for the whole day.
-Sometimes we were disturbed by cooks announcing the next meal and very rarely we’ve seen a few small boats.
+Michal woke me up in the morning because the first thing he saw was sea lions jumping and racing along with the ferry.
+From that moment, watching sea lions were our favourite activity for the rest of the day.
+Sometimes we were disturbed by cooks announcing the next meal and very rarely we’ve seen a few small fishing boats.

-I felt like we’re at the end of the world.
+I felt like we were at the end of the world.
 And we almost were.

 Constantly checking our itinerary paid off later in the afternoon.
-First glacier.
-Than second, than third.
-We stopped counting.
-Our itinerary says there were six of them, all crispy blue and gigantic.
+We saw the first glacier, then the second, then the third, and then we stopped counting.
+Our itinerary said there are six glaciers along our route, all crispy blue and gigantic.

 When we entered the Beagle Channel, shared by Chile and Argentina, we were nearing our destination – Puerto Williams on Navarino Island.